-I was worried it was never going to revive, but without warning, it came to its senses and leapt away into the water.
+I was worried it was never going to revive, but without warning, it came to its senses and leaped away into the water.

-Fly fisherman are concerned about conservation and are careful to place them back in the water when they are done with them.
+Fly fishermen are concerned about conservation and are careful to place them back in the water when they are done with them.

 That's pretty cool in our opinion and when it comes to fishing…if we ever do it again, you can be sure it will be fly fishing.

 Visit the New Fly Fisher onlinefor fishing information and online episodes.
 The New Fly Fisher can be seen on PBS and the World Fishing Network.

 To book fly fishing excursions in Sault Ste Marie or to buy or rent gear visit the Soo North Fly Shop